 No matter what music interests you the most, concert halls like the “Tonhalle” are hosting international stars on a regular basis.
 If you are interested in arts, you will find your ideal program in the many art exhibitions of the city of Düsseldorf.

-Foods and restaurants: Düsseldorf offers you uncountable possibilities of experiencing international foods at very authentic and high quality.
+Food and restaurants: Düsseldorf offers you uncountable possibilities of experiencing international foods at very authentic and high quality.
 Nonetheless, you can experience the wide range of German traditional cuisine in the many brewery houses of Düsseldorf, which are liked by tourists and the inhabitants of Düsseldorf equally.

 Shopping: Shopping in Düsseldorf means stylish and exclusive, but also modern and alternative.
-The most popular shopping district of Düsseldorf can be found at the Königsallee, the long and classical boulevard, with exclusive shops like Prada, Louis Vuitton and many more.
+The most popular shopping district of Düsseldorf can be found near the Königsallee, the long and classical boulevard, with exclusive shops like Prada, Louis Vuitton and many more.